visciang/mbs/README.md

 mbs will track and watch files collected from the elixir profile rules but nothing that could match files like "*.tmp.ex".

+### Sidecar services

+It's possible execute a compoment build having the toolchain "linked" to a docker-compose.
+This can be used to run integration tests against together with some external services (a DB, cache, etc.)

 ## Toolchains development